Olympic teams raise concerns over quarantine hotels

 Two days on from her criticism, Vasnetsova is still in quarantine but things are looking up.

-Russian biathlon team spokesman Sergei Averyanov posted a picture of what he said was an improved meal delivered to Vasnetsova’s room including salmon, cucumbers, sausages and yoghurt.
+Russian biathlon team spokesperson Sergei Averyanov posted a picture of what he said was an improved meal delivered to Vasnetsova’s room including salmon, cucumbers, sausages and yogurt.
 A stationary bike will be delivered soon, he added.

 Vasnetsova, he wrote, “is already smiling, and that’s the main thing.”